Michsior14/covis/README.md

 # Covis

-The visualization platform of covid simulation in The Hauge.
+The visualization platform of covid simulation in the Hague.

 ## Requirements